 The point is that it is your name and you can use it as you please.
 Or that is how is should be.

-When is this remnant of 1900 bureaucracy going to change?
+When is this "first name, middle initial" nonsense, a relic of the 18th century, going to change?

 For all of these people the old misleading standard of "first name, middle initial" on fill-in-the-blank forms are not just annoying and frustrating, they are inaccurate and misleading.